Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 In this case, you need to move it to a different location where the direct light does not affect the Hoya bilobata.

-Hoya bilobata is a lovely low-maintenance houseplant with the tropical plant requirements, leveraging plant enthusiasts with tight schedules.
+Hoya bilobata is a lovely low-maintenance houseplant with tropical plant requirements, leveraging plant enthusiasts with tight schedules.

-If you grow successfully this wax plant, you can get 2 feet-long trailing vines with lustrous small red flowers.
+If you successfully grow this wax plant, you can get 2 feet-long trailing vines with lustrous small red flowers.